Did you know that many planners are already preparing for face-to-face meetings?

 To aid in this transition, we decided to bring more attention to this partnership.
 Below are the top 10 vital considerations our global procurement experts and event designers consider “new and emerging” when it comes to sourcing your near-future events.

 1. Start evaluating your plans for future meetings; at least through 2021

 A risk assessment can help you decide how, when, where and why to have your meeting or event.
 Take into consideration the goals of the meeting and detail out the impact on your business or organization and attendee involvement.
 As we move through the next year, meetings will take on a different look and feel.
 Get creative and discover ways you can achieve the goal.
 It may be time to investigate the pros and cons of one in-person event, a few drivable regional events, or a unique hybrid event.
 Creativity and flexibility will win, verses avoiding the event all together

 2. Don’t delay the sourcing process for events in 2021

 With high compression in 2021, begin sourcing sooner rather than later to find appropriate availability.
 Especially, with physical distancing requirements.
 Many groups will be in the same situation and considering the same space options.
 Venues will be working to reschedule city-wide conventions and congresses many of which have been uprooted from their ‘normal’ time of year so layering them into an already full calendar will be tricky.
-This will leave fewer opening for meetings of various sizes.
-Consider unique venues or hotels that are not as common.
+This will leave fewer openings for meetings of various sizes.
+It may also be time to consider unique venues or hotels that are not as common.